Sayyamjain23/Github-Repo-Management-Tool/README.md

-**Gitlyser** (gitlyser.netlify.app)
+**Github-Repo Management Tool**
 ================

 **Project Title** 🚀
-Gitlyser is a comprehensive GitHub repository analyzer that provides detailed insights into repository structure, code quality, and patterns.
+A comprehensive GitHub repository analyzer that provides detailed insights into repository structure, code quality, and patterns.
 It offers features such as repository analysis, file analysis, and smart recommendations to improve code.

 **Description** 📖
-Gitlyser is designed to help developers and repository owners understand their codebase better, identify areas for improvement, and optimize their development workflow.
-With its advanced analysis capabilities, Gitlyser empowers users to make data-driven decisions and enhance the overall quality of their repositories.
+It is designed to help developers and repository owners understand their codebase better, identify areas for improvement, and optimize their development workflow.

 **Features** ✅
 *   **Repository Analysis**: Analyze the overall structure and content of a GitHub repository.